Mondesi has 3 hits, helps KC beat ChiSox to end skid at 6

-KANSAS CITY, Mo.
-(AP) — Adalberto Mondesi had three hits and two RBIs, and the Kansas City Royals beat the Chicago White Sox 6-4 Friday night to end a six-game losing streak.
+Mondesi finished with three hits and two RBIs.
+Merrifield drove in the first Royals run and scored twice.

+“That was some really clutch hitting by Mondi,” Kansas City manager Ned Yost said.
+“Whit had two big hits tonight, too.”

-Mondesi’s third hit, an RBI single with two outs in the seventh, scored Whit Merrifield to make it 5-4.
-Mondesi had hits in three straight at-bats to end an 0-for-11 skid.
+Mondesi’s third hit, an RBI single with two out in the seventh, scored Merrifield to make it 5-4.
+Mondesi had hits in three straight at-bats to end a 0-for-11 skid.
 He also scored on Jorge Soler’s RBI double to make it 6-4.

+“I’ve to keep working and stay with the same mentality and keep working,” Mondesi said.

 After Homer Bailey pitched six-plus innings of three-run ball, Brad Boxberger (1-3) allowed a run in the seventh but still got his first victory in 26 appearances.
 Ian Kennedy pitched the ninth for his fourth save in six chances.